benthejack-vuw/Hire_Me/README.md

 See this live at: https://benthejack-vuw.github.io/hello-webGL/

-# I'd love to work with you on interactives, Games, and VFX development
+# I'd love to work with you on 3D Visualization, interactives, Games, and/or VFX development
-I've Just moved to the UK and am looking for work in Brighton, London, or remote.
 Contact me for either permanent or contract positions you need to fill at benthejack@gmail.com

 www.dwmy.work

 ## Key Skills:
+2D & 3D visualization - Three.JS, D3, GLSL etc..
+Web development Javascript (es6, es7, es8, es2018)
+React, Redux, Jest & Enzyme, webpack, babel etc..

 VFX and shader development -- Javascript/WebGL, C++, Java, Unity/C#
 Game development (Unity, AS3 before its demise) Interaction design and development -- Javascript/WebGL, C++ (Cinder or Openframeworks), Java (processing) Arduino, Raspberry Pi, Unity

-Web development Javascript (es6, es7, es8, es2018)
-React, Redux, Jest & Enzyme, webpack, babel etc..

 ## More about this piece